Purves, Texas

 Purves is an unincorporated community in Erath County, Texas, United States.
 Purves is located in the southwestern part of the county, along Fm-219 South, seven miles south of the City of Dublin.

-The community was named for two local men named Purves who started the Post Office and a church in the community around the 1890s.
-Around 1900 the population had peaked at 117 residents.
-In 1907 the Purves Post Office was closed after only around 10 years of services.
-By the late 1940s the population had dropped to around 95.
+The community was named for two local men named Purves, who started the Post Office and a church in the community around the 1890s.
+Circa 1900, the population had peaked at 117 residents.
+In 1907, the Purves Post Office was closed after only around 10 years of service.
+By the late 1940s, the population had dropped to approximately 95.
 At that time Purves was home to a school, two churches, and two businesses.
-In the 1980s the community had a population of around 50, a figure that remained steady throughout the 1990s and the 2000s (decade).
-The First Baptist Church of Purves continues to serve the community as of 2011.
+In the 1980s, the community had a population of around 50, a figure that remained steady throughout the 1990s and the 2000s.
+The First Baptist Church of Purves continues to serve the community as of 2024.

 Education

 The first school at Purves was named Field's School after G.C. & Elizabeth Field.
 Purves school came into being in 1899 when Field's school consolidated with Live Oak.
 Purves school consolidated with Dublin Public Schools in 1951.